 Reconsider your need to travel to Algeria because of the high threat of terrorist attack.
-If you do decide to travel to Algeria, exercise extreme caution.

 Canadian Embassy in Algiers, provides consular assistance to Australians in Algeria.
 This service includes the issuance of provisional travel documents.
 The

 Australian Embassy in Paris, France, can also assist Australians in Algeria.